fynks/debrid-services-comparison/README.md

 <div align="center">

-*This is an open-source guide with no ads or paid promotions.
-Your support keeps it accurate, neutral, and freely available.*
+*Open-source, no ads, no paid placements.
+Your participation keeps it accurate & neutral.*

 ⚡ Made with ❤️ by [Debrid Service Comparison](https://github.com/fynks/debrid-services-comparison)